echopen/PRJ-medtec_kit/installation/windows_user/readme.md

  `chmod 777 Acquisition_RAW`
  `./Acquisition_RAW`

-# Processing
+# Display

-We have not develope a soft to process the image on windows yet, windows users have to use a smartphone with the echopen app.
+We have not develope a soft to display the image on windows yet, windows users have to use a smartphone with the echopen app.

 We do our best to make a simple soft on windows for the processing as soon as possible.